ezekg/download-in-browser/README.md

 ## Usage

 ### Download
 Download a file by `url`.
-Download will response with a `Promise` that will resolve with the following properties from the `XMLHttpRequest` object,
+Download will respond with a `Promise` that will be resolved or rejected with the following properties from the `XMLHttpRequest` object,
 ```javascript
 {
   status: xhr.status,